Elvis Stojko

-Personal life
+Early and personal life

-Stojko was born in Newmarket, Ontario, Canada to a Hungarian mother and Slovenian father and was named after Elvis Presley, of whom his parents were fans.
+Stojko was born on March 22, 1972, in Newmarket, to a Hungarian mother and Slovenian father.
+He was named for Elvis Presley, of whom his parents were fans.
 His father arrived in Canada on a boat in 1955 and his mother, Irene (Irén), fled the Soviet invasion of Hungary in 1956.
 Stojko grew up in Richmond Hill, Ontario.
 There is a hockey arena named after him in Richmond Hill.

 Stojko competed in the 2005 WKA Canadian Championships and placed first in the Chinese martial arts division.
-He has been involved with Ronald McDonald Children's Charities in Canada.
 He settled in Ajijic, Jalisco, Mexico in 2001.
 On June 20, 2010, he married Mexican figure skater Gladys Orozco in Las Vegas.
 They resided in Ajijic until June 2014, when they relocated to Toronto.
 They now live on 140 acres near Bowmanville.

 On October 3, 2021, Stojko was revealed to have been named in the Pandora Papers by the CBC.

 Career

-Stojko began skating at the age of four and won his first trophy when he was eleven.